 Her Voices: From the Margins to the Mainstream

 In this course, students will engage deeply with an underrepresented community of women within the greater Boston area through traditional research of the community; interviewing members of the community; transcribing the interviews; editing and compiling the interviews; collecting and integrating support materials into the interview compilation; producing and presenting to the PMC community and beyond a multimedia presentation that profiles the selected community; and evaluating the presentation and production process through a sociopolitical lens.
 At each point in the process, students will reflect through written and oral assignments on their own relevance to the various topics and skills explored.
 Primary and secondary Psychology, Sociology, Anthropology, International Relations and Multimedia Arts source materials will be employed.
 This course is open to First Year students only.

 Defining Women: Landmark Issues in Women's Studies

 An introductory, interdisciplinary course examining how recent studies have changed traditional concepts of women and men.
-Drawing on materials from such fields as literature, history, anthropology, biology, psychology, sociology, religion, and the arts, and analyzing women’s emerging voices in the 20th century, WS 101 explores women’s experiences and the breadth of women’s achievements.
-Fall 2012.
+Drawing on materials from such fields as literature, history, anthropology, biology, psychology, sociology, religion, and the arts, and analyzing women's emerging voices in the 20th century, IDS/WS101 explores women's experiences and the breadth of women's achievements.
+Offered selectively.
 Group: IDS.